Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

 1. Navigate to the [Azure Portal](https://portal.azure.com) and login.

-2. Search for `App registrations`
+2. Search for `App registrations`.

-3. Create a new App Registration
+3. Create a new App Registration.

-4. Make sure the audience is set to `Accounts in any organizational directory and personal Microsoft accounts`
+4. Make sure the audience is set to `Accounts in any organizational directory and personal Microsoft accounts`.

-5. Select the Authentication section
+5. Select the Authentication section.

    1. Set up Redirect url(s) (example: `https://{server}/ocms/dummy/path`).
       > **Note:** For development, a redirect URL starting with `http://localhost` is acceptable.
 All other URLs must start with `https://`.

-   2. Under `Implicit grant`, ensure the `Access tokens` and `ID tokens` checkboxes are checked
+   2. Under `Implicit grant`, ensure the `Access tokens` and `ID tokens` checkboxes are checked.

 6. Select the API Permissions section.
 Ensure the following permissions are granted: